Panzerschrek/U-00DC-Sprache-site/overview.md

 ### Compilation into machine code

 Good performance is achievable only via compilation into native code.
-Interpretation or virtual machine is too slow.
+Interpretation or virtual machine (even with JIT) is too slow.
 Because of that Ü targets machine code.

 It is based on LLVM library and thus uses whole LLVM infrastructure.